-The One Maryland Economic Development Tax Credit (One Maryland Tax Credit) was established by the General Assembly during the 1999 legislative session.
+The One Maryland Economic Development Tax Credit (One Maryland Tax Credit) was established by the Maryland General Assembly during the 1999 legislative session.
 The program was created to attract businesses to invest in an economic development project in a "qualified distressed county".
-A qualified distressed county is defined in the statute as:
+The definition of a "qualified distressed county" was changed during the 2012 legislative session to the following: